 About risk factors and preventive screening

 Some risk factors, such as age, family health history, and no full-term pregnancies, cannot be changed.
-But you can change others such as weight, smoking, and alcohol consumption.
-If you have risk factors that can be changed, you should consider making lifestyle changes to reduce those risks.
-You should avoid alcohol, quit smoking, and lose weight if you need to.
-After menopause, you should avoid hormone therapy, or use low doses for only a brief time.
-In addition, a healthy diet and regular exercise may reduce breast cancer risk.
+But if you have risk factors that can be changed, consider making lifestyle changes to reduce those risks.
+For instance, quit smoking and lose weight if you need to.
+Discuss the risks and benefits of hormone therapy after menopause and use low doses for only a short time.
+A healthy diet and regular exercise may also help reduce your breast cancer risk.

 A large portion of the women with breast cancer have no risk factors.
 Having risk factors doesn’t mean that you will develop breast cancer.
 But having risk factors is a good reason to discuss them with your doctor and schedule regular screening mammograms.

-Whether you have risk factors or not, it’s important to get breast cancer screening.
-Here are recommendations from the American Cancer Society (ACS) for screenings in women of average risk for breast cancer:
+Even if you don’t have risk factors, it’s important to get routine breast cancer screening tests.
+Here are the recommendations from the American Cancer Society (ACS) for screening in women of average risk for breast cancer:

 - All women should know the benefits, limits, and potential harms of breast cancer screening.
 They should also know how their breasts normally look and feel and report any changes to a healthcare provider right away.

-- Women ages 40 to 44 should have the choice to start annual breast cancer screening with mammograms if they wish to do so.
+- Women ages 40 to 44 have the choice to start breast cancer screening with yearly mammograms if they wish to do so.
 They should consider both the risks and potential benefits of screening.

 - Women ages 45 to 54 should get a mammogram every year.

-- Women ages 55 and older should switch to a mammogram every 2 years, or have the choice to continue yearly screening.
+- Women ages 55 and older can switch to a mammogram every 2 years, or have the choice to continue yearly screening.